VA FileMan V. 22.2 Programmer Manual Banner

 Example 1

-Create a Computed Pointer from the PATIENT file (#2) to the NEW PERSON file (#200) which points to the last user who edited the patient:
+Create a Computed Pointer from the (fictitious) PATIENT (#2) file to the NEW PERSON (#200) file pointing at the last user who edited the patient:

 Example 2

-Create a Computed Date which gives the patient's next birthday:
+Create a Computed Date that gives the patient's next birthday: